devrajpatil27/TIKTAKTOEGAME/README.md

 The project can be organized into the following components:

-1. `main.c`: The main file of the project that contains the entry point for the application.
-It handles the game flow, user input, and interacts with other functions.

-2. `board.c` and `board.h`: These files define the functions and structures related to the game board.
-They handle initializing the board, displaying the current state, updating moves, and checking for win conditions.

-3. `player.c` and `player.h`: These files define the functions and structures related to the players.
-They handle alternating turns, validating moves, and managing player input.

-4. `utils.c` and `utils.h`: These files contain utility functions used throughout the project, such as displaying messages, clearing the screen, and handling user input.
+1. `Tic-Tac-Toe: These files contain utility functions used throughout the project, such as displaying messages, clearing the screen, and handling user input.

 ## Getting Started